Nazareth: Ancient bathhouse at Mary's Well

 In the mid-1990s, a shopkeeper discovered tunnels under his shop near Mary's Well in Nazareth.
 The tunnels were identified as the hypocaust of a bathhouse.
 Excavations in 1997–98 revealed remains dating from the Roman, Crusader, Mamluk and Ottoman periods.

 Local government

 Nazareth contains a number of official buildings, some of which date back to the Ottoman era in Palestine.
-One of the most important of these buildings is the Nazareth Brigades, an important historical ruling building from the Ottoman period, built around 1740 by the governor of Galilee, Zahir al-Umar, who took it as his own home and as the Ottoman rule building, from which he supervised security in Marj Ibn Amer.
+One of the most important of these buildings is the Nazareth Brigades, an important historical ruling building from the Ottoman period, built around 1740 by the governor of Galilee, Daher al-Umar, who took it as his own home and as the Ottoman rule building, from which he supervised security in Marj Ibn Amer.
 The building housed stables and a prison.
 The building became the seat of the municipality of Nazareth after the Nakba in 1948 until the beginning of the 1990s, when the municipal headquarters moved to another place in the city.

-Mayors

-Since the establishment of its first municipality in 1875, Nazareth has had a number of mayors, including nine after the establishment of Israel in 1948, in addition to two temporary committees in two different periods.